-During the breeding season, temperature positively affected breeding success in Slavonian Grebes from estimates made across Scotland (Ewing et al. 2013), although this was not the case within a single population that was the focus of another study (Brooks et al. 2012), and climate change does not seem to be directly driving the declining population trends (Ewing et al. 2013).
-On the other hand, the condition, and hence first-year survival, of Lesser Snow Goose goslings is lower in warmer than average years (Aubry et al. 2013).
+During the breeding season, temperature positively affected breeding success in Slavonian Grebes from estimates made across Scotland (Ewing et al. 2013), but not within a single population that was the focus of another study (Brooks et al. 2012), and climate change doesn't seem to be directly driving the declining population trends (Ewing et al. 2013).
+On the other hand, the condition, and hence first-year survival, of Lesser Snow Goose goslings are lower in warmer than average years (Aubry et al. 2013).